- Involve the whole family in your planning.

 Increasingly, adult children are laying out the welcome mat for their aging parents.
 In 1995, older parents were the extra adults in a household 7% of the time.
 By 2018, that figure had doubled to 14%.*

-These days, aging parents are moving in with their adult children for a number of reasons.
+During COVID, this trend has continued as aging parents are moving in with their adult children for a number of reasons.
 Parents may be downsizing to squeeze more value out of their retirement savings.
 Or a widowed parent might be lonely, want to become more involved with their kids' lives, or even opt to become a primary caregiver for a young child.
 Often, older parents simply can't live independently any longer but the family isn't ready to move them into an assisted living facility.

 Bringing a parent into your home can seem like the ultimate act of compassion.
 Despite the poetic symmetry of this role reversal, caring for an aging parent can also be a substantial sacrifice for everyone involved.
 Before getting a room ready for Mom or Dad, it's important to slow down, make sure everyone is on the same page, and weigh the advantages and disadvantages.
 It's also critical to have a realistic plan for the future, since the situation will almost certainly change—often in ways that make decisions more difficult to make.